dragonwasrobot/dragonwasrobot.github.io/_posts/2023-04-27-programming-in-style-from-pattern-matching-to-point-free.md

 ### Function Composition, Point Free Style and Community Libraries

-An alternative to using the pipe operator `|>`, where we take our argument `s` and first pass it to `String.fromInt` and then pass the result to `Maybe.andThen`, is to use the [function composition](https://en.wikipedia.org/wiki/Function_composition) operator `>>` which has the type:
+An alternative to using the pipe operator `|>`, where we take our argument `s` and first pass it to `String.toInt` and then pass the result to `Maybe.andThen`, is to use the [function composition](https://en.wikipedia.org/wiki/Function_composition) operator `>>` which has the type: